x41v3r/personal_site/source/_posts/java-collections.md

 ---
-title: Commonly Used Java APIs
+title: The Collections Framework
 date: 2025-03-06 20:46:06
 categories:
 - Java
 tags:
 ---

-# 1 The Collections Framework

-## 1.1 Introducing the Collections Framework
+# 1 Introducing the Collections Framework

 The Collections Framework was first introduced in Java SE 2, in 1998 and was rewritten twice since then: